jainayu/Data-Structures/Sorting Algorithms/readme.md

 The list of size N is divided into a max of *log(N)* parts, and the merging of all sublists into a single list takes *O(N)* time, the worst case run time of this algorithm is *O(NlogN)*

 see full implementation [here]()

+##### Quick Sort

+Quick sort is based on the **divide-and-conquer approach** based on the idea of choosing one element as a pivot element and partitioning the array around it such that: Left side of pivot contains all the elements that are less than the pivot element Right side contains all elements greater than the pivot

+It reduces the space complexity and removes the use of the auxiliary array that is used in merge sort.
+Selecting a random pivot in an array results in an improved time complexity in most of the cases.